Organica-Ai-Solutions/NIS_Protocol/README.md

 - Include consciousness-driven testing scenarios
 - Document ethical considerations and cultural sensitivity
 - Maintain real-time performance for autonomous operations
-- Use KAN layers for interpretable reasoning where applicable
+- Use KAN layers for mathematically-traceable reasoning where applicable

 ---